dubersj/quotesweb/README.md

 # Quotes CRUD Application

-This is a Flask application that includes everything working up through topic-09-sessions in KSU's Web Development I. One additional feature added is a show-all ability.
+This is a Python Flask application that includes everything working up through topic-09-sessions in KSU's Web Development I. Two features added are a show-all ability, and a quote deletion confirmation.
 The front-end has been redeveloped in Bootstrap 5.
 Some additional functionality is included in code but not currently used, such as the functions needed to hash and check passwords worked on in class.
+To prepare the application to accept password logins, I had CertBot install a SSL certificate issued by LetsEncrypt.
 This application is served off an Ubuntu-Server in my home, accessable through:

 **http://quotes.steveduber.com**